jamesboot/interactVis/README.md

 - Second, create a metadata dataframe
   - Specify the Seurat object, the interaction matrix, and the attributes from the Seurat object you wish to add to the metadata dataframe.
 - Finally, perform differential interaction analysis
+  - Specify the:
+    - Interaction matrix (InteractionMatList)
+    - Metadata dataframe (MetaList)
-  - Specify the interaction matrix, the metadata dataframe, the attribute name of the identities you want to compare, the two groups you want to compare.
+    - Attribute name of the identities you want to compare (Attribute)
+    - Two groups you want to compare (Comparison)
+    - Test to be performed (Wilcoxon OR negative bionmial GLM with log-likelihood ratio test)  (Test)
 ```
 # Create Interaction Matrix
 # Function will create for both SENDERS and RECEIVERS